Petrol pricing is cause for concern, warns watchdog

 - Published

-The UK competition watchdog will investigate petrol and diesel pricing after finding "cause for concern in some parts" of the industry.
+Petrol and diesel pricing will be investigated by the UK's competition watchdog after it found "cause for concern in some parts" of the industry.

 The Competition and Markets Authority (CMA) said it had discovered a sharp rise in prices once fuel had been processed by oil refineries.